ansible/ansible/rst/playbooks.rst

 Each play contains a list of tasks.
 Tasks are executed in order, one at a time, against all machines matched by the host pattern, before moving on to the next task.
+It is important to understand that, within a play, all hosts are going to get the same task directives.
+It is the purpose of a play to map a selection of hosts to tasks.

-Hosts with failed tasks are taken out of the rotation for the entire playbook.
+When running the playbook, which runs top to bottom, hosts with failed tasks are taken out of the rotation for the entire playbook.
 If things fail, simply correct the playbook file and rerun.

 The goal of each task is to execute a module, with very specific arguments.
 Variables, as mentioned above, can be used in arguments to modules.

-Modules other than `command` and `shell` are 'idempotent', meaning if you run them again, they will make the changes they are told to make to bring the system to the desired state.
+Modules are 'idempotent', meaning if you run them again, they will make the changes they are told to make to bring the system to the desired state.
 This makes it very safe to rerun the same playbook multiple times.
 They won't change things unless they have to change things.

-The `command` and `shell` modules will actually rerun the same command again, which is totally ok if the command is something like 'chmod' or 'setsebool', etc.
+The `command` and `shell` modules will typically rerun the same command again, which is totally ok if the command is something like 'chmod' or 'setsebool', etc.  Though there is a 'creates' flag available which can be used to make these modules also idempotent.

 Every task should have a `name`, which is included in the output from running the playbook.
 This is output for humans, so it is